Table of Contents

 Age / Disability: One individual in the household must either be elderly or disabled.
 For elderly individuals, they must be at least 60 years of age and be physically limited in their movements.
 For disabled (mentally and / or physically) individuals, there is no age limitation.

 Income: One’s income is based on household size and cannot exceed 50% of the area median income in which one resides.
 This figure varies based on one’s geographic region in the state and depending on how many people reside in the home.
-For instance, as of 2017, in the urban area of Chicago and the surrounding areas, which includes the following counties, Cook, DuPage, Lake, Kane, McHenry, and Will, 50% of the area’s median income for a single individual is $27,650.
-For a two-person household, this amount increases to $31,600.
-In other more rural areas of the state, the figure for 50% of the area’s median income is lower.
-For example, in Jackson County (Southern Illinois), which includes Carbondale-Marion, 50% of the area’s median income for a single individual is $21,150, and is $24,200 for a two-person household.
+As an example, in 2018 for Chicago and the surrounding urban counties of Cook, DuPage, Lake, Kane, McHenry, and Will, 50% of area median income equals $29,650 for a single individual and $33,850 for a two-person household.
+In central Illinois, around Danville, a single applicant is limited to just $22,400 in annual income and a two-person household limited to $25,600.

 Need: The need for home reparations / modifications for accessibility must be documented via a letter from one’s doctor or a service provider agency.